 Donate Old Clothing

 Many local charities experience a slump in donations after the holidays are over.
+It’s the perfect time to rid your home of post-Christmas clutter!
 Look for clothing still in good condition that someone else might be able to wear.
 Ask your local charities if they need some items you’re no longer using.
 For instance, many workforce centers want professional clothing that people can wear to job interviews.
 Since clothing is bulky, you can quickly clear a lot of space just by cleaning out your closet.

 Keeping clutter under control makes it easier to keep your house clean and find what you want when you need it.
-Whether you are still hanging on to old toys from your past or need to eliminate the excess items in your kid’s room, finding a place to put your unwanted items allows you to move forward.
-Just remember to take it slow, and view anything that you haven’t touched in a year as being eligible to sell, donate or throw away.
+Whether you’re still hanging on to old toys from your past or need to eliminate the excess items in your kid’s room, finding a place to put your unwanted items allows you to move forward.
+Just remember to take your removal of post-Christmas clutter slow, and view anything that you haven’t touched in a year as being eligible to sell, donate or throw away.